iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 In this post I'll talk about a data structure called Binary Search Tree.
 This post is related to my [binary search](/binary-search) post where we discussed the binary search algorithm.
 BSTs use a similar idea but allow us to store our data efficiently so that we don't have to iterate over an entire array to perform various operations on the data that we stored.
 We'll look at this in more detail as we go over the code.

+Formally, a BST is a **rooted [binary tree](/binary-trees) whose internal nodes each store a key greater than all the keys in the node's left subtree and less than those in its right subtree**

 ### Setup

 I've got 2 generic classes: A `BinaryTree` class that includes another private class called `Node`.
 The initial setup looks like so: